saramazz/genomit_PMD/README.md

 ## Acknowledgments

-We thank the nine Italian centers for providing the dataset and the expert physicians in mitochondrial medicine for their valuable insights.
+I thank the nine Italian centers for providing the dataset and the expert physicians in mitochondrial medicine for their valuable insights.

 ## Contact